FraunhoferIOSB/goose_dataset/README.md

 This repository contains some tools for training and benchmarking with the GOOSE Dataset.

-## The Branch for the Field Robotics Workshop Challenge at ICRA2025 is in branch [icra25](https://github.com/FraunhoferIOSB/goose_dataset/tree/icra25)
+## The repo for the Field Robotics Workshop Challenge at ICRA2025 is in branch [icra25](https://github.com/FraunhoferIOSB/goose_dataset/tree/icra25)!

 ## Download